Dallas IVF offers effective fertility treatments for women who have polycystic ovary syndrome, PCOS.

 When a woman is taking one or more of these medications, she should perform timed intercourse with her partner to achieve pregnancy.
 If a patient does not get pregnant from this method, her physician may suggest intrauterine insemination, IUI, more advanced fertility medications or methods like IVF.

-There are other fertility options if medications like metformin and letrozole don’t work
+Other fertility options if medications like metformin and letrozole don’t work

 If a patient does not get pregnant while using hormone-regulating medications alone, a DFW PCOS specialist may prescribe gonadotropins or recommend IVF for PCOS.